Skip to content

 Format Latest version, certified and dated

-Data to verify Corporate purpose, share distribution, decision-making rules, director powers, share transfer restrictions
+Data to verify Corporate purpose, share structure, decision-making rules, director powers, share transfer restrictions

 Cross-check Corporate purpose must be consistent with the proposed business relationship

 Common pitfalls.
-Articles that have not been updated after a share capital increase, change of corporate purpose, or appointment of a new director are a red flag.
-Compare the date of the articles against the date of the most recent filing at the company registry.
+Articles that have not been updated after a share capital change, amendment of corporate purpose, or appointment of new directors are a red flag.
+Compare the date of the articles against the date of the most recent filing at the corporate registry.

 Criterion Requirement

-Current threshold 25% of shares or voting rights (lowering to 15% under AMLD6 for high-risk entities)
+Current threshold 25% of shares or voting rights (PCMLTFA standard)

-Data to verify Full identity of each UBO, nature and extent of beneficial ownership or control
+Data to verify Full identity of each beneficial owner, nature and extent of beneficial ownership or control

 Supporting document Corporate structure chart if ownership chain exceeds 2 levels

 Common pitfalls.
-The UBO declaration filed with the registry may be outdated.
-Share transfers, capital increases, and changes in control must be reflected within 30 days in most jurisdictions, but compliance with this obligation is uneven.
-Cross-reference the UBO declaration against the articles of association, shareholder agreements, and annual financial statements.
+The beneficial ownership declaration filed with the registry may be outdated.
+Share transfers, capital changes, and changes in control must be reflected promptly.
+Cross-reference the beneficial ownership declaration against the articles of incorporation, shareholder agreements, and annual financial statements.

 Criterion Requirement

-Cross-check Name and date of birth must match the director listed on the company extract
+Cross-check Name and date of birth must match the director listed on the corporate registry extract

 Additional For signatories who are not directors: power of attorney or board resolution

 Common pitfalls.
-A signatory presenting themselves as "Commercial Director" or "CFO" has no inherent authority to bind the company unless they hold a formal power of attorney from a registered director.
+A signatory presenting themselves as "VP Finance" or "CFO" has no inherent authority to bind the corporation unless they hold a formal power of attorney from a registered director or the board.
 The absence of a documented delegation chain is one of the most common KYB failures.

 5. Power of Attorney / Board Resolution